ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 # Amazon Bedrock Summarization Tool

 This project automates the transcription and summarization of audio, video, and text content using AWS services.
-By leveraging Amazon Transcribe for speech-to-text conversion and Amazon Bedrock for generating summaries using foundational GenAI models, the tool streamlines the analysis of multimedia and textual information.
-Additionally, it supports downloading content from YouTube for processing and can handle PDF text extraction.
+By leveraging Amazon Transcribe for speech-to-text conversion, Amazon Textract for OCR of printed or handwritten text and Amazon Bedrock for generating summaries using foundational GenAI models, the tool streamlines the analysis of multimedia and textual information.
+Additionally, it supports text anonymization, and other handy features such as reading from HTTP(s) URL or PDF text extraction.

 ## NOTICE

 - **Demonstration Purposes**: This code is intended for **demonstration purposes ONLY**.
-It will incur AWS charges based on the usage of Amazon Transcribe, Amazon Bedrock, and Amazon S3 services.
+It will incur AWS charges based on the usage of Amazon Textract, Amazon Transcribe, Amazon Bedrock, and Amazon S3 services.

 **Please review AWS pricing details for each service used**